miku/localmodels/README.md

 > To this end, we first conduct automatic experiments on 45 tasks using various
 > LLMs, including Flan-T5-Large, Vicuna, Llama 2, BLOOM, ChatGPT, and GPT-4.

+### TODO

+* [ ] define a couple of tasks and run them in batch against the API
+* [ ] create custom prompts, example tasks

+Some specific prompts may be:

+* [ ] an instructor for a specific programming style (e.g. see elements of programming style)

 ## Credits

 * [Richard Feynman's blackboard at time of his death](https://digital.archives.caltech.edu/collections/Photographs/1.10-29/) (1988)